Rails-Designer/perron-site/app/content/articles/quickstart.md

 ## Create your first content

-Perron works with collections, e.g. pages or posts.
-[Learn about collections](/docs/collections/) and [how to generate one](/docs/generator/).
+Perron works with resources, e.g. pages or posts.
+[Learn about collections](/docs/resources//) and [how to generate one](/docs/generator/).